Film History Essentials: The Landing of Savage South Africa at Southampton (1899)

 Film History Essentials: Santa Claus (1898)

-•April 15, 2023 • Leave a Comment
+•April 15, 2023 • 1 Comment

 Two children eagerly wait by the hearth for Santa Claus to arrive before they are shooed into bed.
 After lights out, Santa appears on the rooftop above, bearing presents and a Christmas tree.
 He makes his way down the chimney and into the children’s room.
 He stuffs toys into their stockings at the end of the bed, and then disappears as the children awake excitedly.